MrDham/OpenTheremin_V4_with_MIDI/README.md

 Manipulation of "Rod antenna MIDI CC" and "Loop antenna MIDI CC" is not error proof.
 MIDI newbies should be advised to change their value in MUTE mode.

-Default startup configuration is: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Aftertouch off/Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume.
+In order to have a first plug and play user experience with MPE synths (e.g. Surge XT), from version 2.0 Default startup configuration is: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 2, Note Lifecycle = Aftertouch on/Legato on/Pitch Bend on, Pitch bend range = 48 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume.

+(Before version 2.0 it used to be: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume)

 You can also save your own favourite startup configuration in EEPROM (see CALIBRATION) so as it persists after Power OFF ON cycle.